FabioFlorey/Generic-Python-Template/README.md

              $$ |  $$ |$$$$$$$$\ $$ |  $$ |$$$$$$$  |$$ | \_/ $$ |$$$$$$$$\
              \__|  \__|\________|\__|  \__|\_______/ \__|     \__|\________|
 =========================================================================================
                                          README
  Author: Fabio Craig Wimmer Florey                                        version: 0.0.1
 =========================================================================================
                                        ~ NOTICE ~
         Project, Copyright © 2022, Fabio Craig Wimmer Florey - All Rights Reserved.
             Unless required by applicable law or agreed to in writing, software
              distributed under the License is distributed on an "AS IS" BASIS,
           WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
               See the License for the specific language governing permissions
                             and limitations under the License.
  License: MIT-0                                       Terms and Conditions: ./LICENSE.md
 =========================================================================================
-You can also use the [GitHub Flavored Markdown][MARKDOWN] syntax or HTML.
-You can also create the titles of your project with [TAAG][TAAG]:
-- [Font][TAAG PYTHON] for Python files
-- [Font][TAAG OTHER] for other files
 -->

 <div align="center">